 - Between the beginning of the semester and the 10th day of classes; active, initiated members may move back into the facility.

 - Chapters may not recruit, extend bids or initiate members after the last day of classes.

 - Chapters may not recruit, extend bids or initiate members before the 10th day of classes.

 Reorganization/Member Review Exception to 90%:

 - Chapters may request a one semester extension of the 90% occupancy requirements if they plan, and implement, a well-conceived membership review process.
-Requests for a 90% occupancy extension will be evaluated on a case by case basis by the Offices of Fraternity and Sorority Affairs and Residential Services.
+Requests for a 90% occupancy extension will be evaluated on a case by case basis by the Offices of Fraternity and Sorority Affairs and Housing Services.
 A request does not guarantee an extension will be granted.
-OFSA and Residential Services will take into account multiple variables when making the decision including but not limited to: disciplinary standing/history of the chapter, the quality of the proposed membership review plan/process, support from Inter/National Headquarters and chapter alumni in the membership review process, etc.
+OFSA and Housing Services will take into account multiple variables when making the decision including but not limited to: disciplinary standing/history of the chapter, the quality of the proposed membership review plan/process, support from Inter/National Headquarters and chapter alumni in the membership review process, etc.